 “Thank you so much for coming.
 How was the drive?” asked Peterson, leaning forward and brushing his index finger over the number 6.

-As the doors swished closed, Cole realized that Peterson’s blue tie had been the only spot of color in the entire atrium.
+As the doors swished closed, Cole realized that Peterson’s blue tie had been the only spot of color in the entire foyer.
 “Great,” he answered, “My GPS said an hour, and I’d added a few extra minutes, so I got here in plenty of time.”

 “Do you always build in contingency?” asked Peterson with a smile.